-When the vehicle reaches the maximum speed in any shift position, you may feel the engine cut in and out.
-This is caused by a limiter (112 mph, 180 km/h) in the engine's computer controls.
-The engine will run normally when you reduce the speed to below the maximum.
+On DX model in the U.S. If you exceed the maximum speed for the gear you are in, you may feel the engine cut in and out.
+This is caused by a limiter in the engine's computer controls.
+The engine will run normally when you reduce the engine speed by upshifting or slowing down.